Carpal Tunnel Surgery (Release) Cost and Guide

 Carpal tunnel release, commonly known as carpal tunnel surgery or, if a specific surgical technique is used, carpal tunnel keyhole surgery.
 Surgery aims to relieve the symptoms of carpal tunnel syndrome by making a cut into the wrist and cutting the roof of the carpal tunnel.
 This relieves the pressure within the tunnel and allows the affected nerve to function.

 What is Carpal Tunnel Syndrome?

 What is carpal tunnel syndrome?

 Carpal Tunnel Syndrome (CTS) is caused by pressure within the small passage of the wrist and palm called the carpal tunnel.
 This pressure compresses (squashes) one of the nerves of the hand, leading to pain, numbness and weakness in the hand and occasionally in the arm.

 Symptoms start gradually and, without treatment, can get progressively worse.
 This progression can take months to years, with symptoms coming and going.
-Patients often get used to the pain and have their own ways to cope with symptoms like shaking the hand to relieve the pain, for example.
+Patients often get used to the pain and have their own ways of coping with symptoms, like shaking their hand to relieve the pain, for example.
 This means it is common for patients not to seek treatment until the symptoms have become unbearable, which can be years after the first symptoms were noticed.

 Mild to moderate CTS symptoms in the hand: